The 1Kosmos Authentication Advantage

 FIDO2 is a further development of the U2F protocol with an expanded version of CTAP (Client to Authenticator Protocol), now called CTAP2.
 1Kosmos BlockID supports the cryptographic capabilities U2F tokens provide.
 Where organizations require U2F tokens to secure access from multiple devices, 1Kosmos links the FIDO2 token to the user account for access requests.
 Universal 2nd Factor (U2F) is an open authentication standard that strengthens and simplifies two-factor authentication using specialized USB or NFC (Near-Field Communication) devices.

 The Web Authentication API is a specification that enables strong, public-key cryptography registration and authentication.
-WebAuthN was created by the FIDO (Fast IDentity Online) Alliance and W3C and allowed expiration.
+WebAuthN was created by the FIDO (Fast IDentity Online) Alliance and W3C.
 Third parties like 1Kosmos can tap into built-in biometric authenticators on laptops and smartphones, letting users authenticate quickly and with the tools they already have at their disposal.

 1Kosmos appless authentication was developed for organizations or instances where a mobile app is unavailable.
 Users will still scan a QR code with their mobile camera, and they will be directed to a website where they will use device biometrics such as Face ID.
 The 1Kosmos appless capability can also be used on laptops.
 A user can authenticate using his or her laptop biometrics capabilities, like a camera or a fingerprint reader.